 Located in Orange County, California, Old Town District is the perfect destination for a weekend day trip when all you want to do is wander.
 Old Town Orange will not disappoint with a selection of bric-a-brac antique stores tucked neatly between cozy sidewalk restaurants and soda fountains.
 Most of Old Town District’s points of interest are situated near the central plaza.

-A trip on the Pacific Surfliner can be as simple as a few miles or all the way to San Diego or Santa Barbara.
+A trip on the Pacific Surfliner can be as simple as a few miles or to San Diego or Santa Barbara.
 Just about every train station along the route has an interesting attraction within walking distance.
-Popular stops include Mission San Juan Capistrano, San Clemente Pier, Old Town San Diego and State Street Santa Barbara.
-Onboard snack bar and bathrooms make the train a convenient travel option for elder and younger passengers.
+Popular stops include Mission San Juan Capistrano, San Clemente Pier, Old Town San Diego, and State Street Santa Barbara.
+Onboard snack bars and bathrooms make the train a convenient travel option for elder and younger passengers.

 State Route 126 that connects Santa Clarita to Ventura.
 The highway follows the banks of the Santa Clara River through Heritage Valley and makes a wonderful place for a Sunday Drive.
 There are plenty of places of interest including Bennets Honey Farm, Fillmore Railway and the historic town of Santa Paula.
 So make sure you allow yourself plenty of time to take them all in.

-Take a tour of the original farm house where President Nixon was born is just a few steps away from his final resting place.
+Take a tour of the original farmhouse where President Nixon was born is just a few steps away from his final resting place.
 Inside the Library is the main gallery is where you can take a journey through history exploring the many exhibits.
 The Library has recently completed a $15 million renovation.
-The new Library features nearly 70 new major exhibits, including an exact replica of President Nixon’s Oval Office and an extensive exhibit on Nixon’s historic trip to China.
+The new Library features nearly 70 new major exhibits, including a replica of President Nixon’s Oval Office and an extensive exhibit on Nixon’s historic trip to China.

 The Birch Aquarium is located on a hilltop site that provides a panoramic view of the Scripps Institution of Oceanography campus located just off the Pacific Ocean.
 Birch Aquarium is a mid-size facility with most of the displays indoors.
 One of the highlights of a trip to the aquarium is a 70,000-gallon kelp tank forest.
 If children are along on this trip there is a very popular Tide Pool Plaza where they can touch and learn about the tide-pool animals.